-The strawberry crunch part is spread throughout the dough and then becomes slightly chewy created this awesome texture.
+The strawberry crunch part is spread throughout the dough and then becomes slightly chewy creating this awesome texture.
 Originally I wanted to frost these and add more of the strawberry crunch on top of the frosting, but once I tasted one frosting free, I knew they were perfect how they were.
 I, however, will not judge if you decide to go that extra mile.
 The great thing about this recipe is that my strawberry jam loving kids are HUGE fans, and I don’t have to keep spreading jam on slices of bread for them.

-- 1 3oz. box of strawberry jello
+- 1 box box of strawberry jello (3 oz)

-- 1 cup all-purpose flour, divided
+- 1 cup all-purpose flour divided

-- 1/2 cup butter, divided
+- ½ cup butter divided

-- 1/2 cup sugar
+- ½ cup sugar

-- 1 tsp. vanilla
+- 1 tsp vanilla

 - 1 cup warm milk

-- 2 1/4 tsp. instant yeast
+- 2 ¼ tsp instant yeast

-- 2 tsp. honey
+- 2 tsp honey

-- 2 1/3-3 cups all-purpose flour
+- 2⅓-3 cups all-purpose flour

-- 1/4 tsp. salt
+- ¼ tsp salt